How To Save A Wet Bee From Drowning

-Last updated on September 21st, 2023 at 12:32 pm
+Last updated on January 5th, 2024 at 03:01 pm

 Nobody likes being caught out by rain, but for bees, a downpour is potentially life-threatening.

-Bees have very fine hairs covering their bodies which can quickly become waterlogged.
-Additionally, their wings can become stuck to their bodies when wet, making it impossible for them to continue flying.
+Their wings can get stuck to their bodies when they’re wet, making it impossible for them to continue flying.

 If you’re wet bee has no wings this may be due to different causes and you should see our article on bees with no wings.
 Let’s take a look at how to save a wet bee.